nolanfoy/nolanfoy/README.md

 Hi, I am Nolan Foy, and this is my personal README for my profile, and for my Signature Work Portfolio.
+I am currently in my last semester at St. Thomas, and I will be working for Optum in late January after graduation.

 Here, I will list and describe 3 projects of mine that I have made over my time at St. Thomas that encapsulate some of the things I've learned here.

 1. Personal Website